 This course is the culmination of learned painting skills for the Fine Arts A.A.S. student.
 Through varying approaches and methods, students continue their investigation of scale, material and process.
+Prerequisite(s): FA 255.

 FA 261 - Sculpture II

 This course is a continuation of the aims of Sculpture I with emphasis on the use of new materials and methods.